It looks like the remote workforce is here to stay.

 4. empower employees with the right tech

-What software does your team need to continue to make progress toward goals?
-Do all team members have the right hardware?
+What software does your team need to continue to make progress toward its goals?
+Does every team member have the right hardware?

 The share of the U.S. workforce working from home was already rising well before the coronavirus outbreak — in fact, that number roughly tripled in the past 15 years.
-But the scale of remote work underway at the moment is truly unprecedented.
-There aren't any reliable stats out just yet, but it's reasonable to imagine that the majority of adults working in the U.S. right now are currently being managed in some kind of agile arrangement.
+But the scale of remote work at the moment remains truly unprecedented.
+Ensuring that your team continues to collaborate, drive the right outcomes and work effectively in our new world of work is fundamentally your job as a leader.